qiaoen17/tp/docs/UserGuide.md

 ### Deleting a question : `deleteq`

-Deletes a question in the question list.
+This feature allows you to delete a question in the question list.
 Once a question has been addressed, you can delete it from the list.

 Format: `deleteq INDEX`